thirteen37/qmk_userspace/keyboards/crkbd/keymaps/manna-harbour_miryoku/README.md

-# CRKBD v4.1 Miryoku Encoder Configuration
+# CRKBD v4.1 Miryoku Contextual Encoder Configuration

-This keymap adds comprehensive encoder support to the Miryoku layout for the CRKBD v4.1 keyboard with contextual functionality across all layers.
-All encoder behavior is handled through a single callback function for precise control and enhanced app/tab switching with modifier hold logic.
+This keymap adds comprehensive contextual encoder support to the Miryoku layout for the CRKBD v4.1 keyboard.
+The implementation provides three distinct behaviors per layer through encoder button states and contextual layer switching.
 Note this only works with the `rev4_1` versions, in either the mini or standard variants.

 ## Hardware Requirements